JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ### OCaml Language Basics in `utop`

-* We will be running many small programs in lecture - best done in the top loop.
+* We will be running many small programs in lecture now - something best done in the top loop.
 * All the following are typed as input into `utop` with `;;` ending input.

 ###  Integers